Manuel A. Bautista González

 Field: United States

-Manuel A. Bautista González (Mexico City, 1984) is a second-year student in the U. S. History doctoral program at Columbia University in the City of New York, funded by CONACYT, Mexico, and Columbia's Richard Hofstadter Fellowship.
-Manuel specializes in U. S. economic and financial history.
-For his graduate work at Columbia, Manuel intends to study the consequences of the use of Mexican silver pesos as legal tender in the United States during the first half of the 19th century.
-Manuel is also interested in global history, Latin American history, the history of economic thought, and the history of economics as a discipline and profession, the methodology of economics and economic history, as well as the broader relationship between history, economics and other social sciences.
+Manuel A. Bautista González (Mexico City, 1984) is a doctoral candidate in United States History at Columbia University in the City of New York, funded by CONACYT's International Postgraduate Studies Fellowship, and Columbia's Richard Hofstadter Fellowship.
+Manuel specializes in American economic, business and financial history.
+For his graduate work at Columbia, Manuel studies the concurrent use of domestic and foreign currencies as means of payment and their relationship with interregional and external trade circuits and financial markets in antebellum New Orleans.
+Manuel is also interested in Mexican and Latin American history, global history, the history of economic thought, the history of economics as discipline and profession, the methodology of economics and economic history, as well as the broader relationship between history, economics and other social sciences.

-Manuel obtained a B. A. in economics at the National Autonomous University of Mexico (UNAM), where he specialized in economic theory and economic history.
+Manuel obtained a Licentiate (B. A.) in economics at the National Autonomous University of Mexico (UNAM), where he specialized in economic theory and economic history.
 After graduation, Manuel worked as an economist, creative planner and host of “Expedición 1808”, a TV series that revisited the bicentennial of the independence wars in Spanish America.
 This public history project produced by Nao Films for the Mexico City Government was broadcasted in National Geographic (Latin America), TV UNAM (Mexico) and TVE (Spain), among other TV channels.
 The series is also available via YouTube.

-After a brief experience in commercial banking, Manuel became research assistant to Carlos Marichal (El Colegio de México) for a project on the history of global financial crises.
-At El Colegio de México, he helped developed a portal on sources for the study of the global economy.
+Following a stint in commercial banking at Scotiabank, Manuel became a research assistant to Carlos Marichal (El Colegio de México) for a project on the history of global financial crises.
+At El Colegio de México, he helped developed a portal of sources for the study of the global economy.
 In addition, Manuel was an executive and research assistant to Luis Jáuregui (Mora Institute) in the Mexican Economic History Association.
 He was also a teaching assistant in Mexican economic history courses (undergraduate level) and lecturer of microeconomics (postgraduate level) at UNAM.